In this section we introduce platelets themselves.

 Thrombocytopenia is the principal focus of this Website.
 Thrombocytopenia can be caused by failure of the bone marrow to produce normal numbers of platelets.
 Bone marrow failure has multiple causes.
 These are not discussed on this Website.

 Thrombocytopenia can also be caused by increased destruction of platelets once they are produced and released into the circulating blood.
 These disorders are the focus of this Website.
+They are described briefly here and in more detail in their specific sections on this website.

-Immune thrombocytopenic Purpura (ITP).
-This disorder, described in its own section on this Website, is caused both by increased platelet destruction and also decreased bone marrow platelet production.
+Immune Thrombocytopenia (ITP) - This disorder, described in its own section on this Website, is caused both by increased platelet destruction and also decreased bone marrow platelet production.
 These problems are caused by autoantibodies.
 Antibodies are proteins normally made by a type of white blood cells to react with and defend against foreign materials.
 For example, antibodies are normally formed to bacteria and viruses, and help with the healing process.
 Antibodies are normally stimulated by immunization and vaccination, to prevent infections.
 Antibodies normally react with organ transplants and attempt to reject these transplants.
 Autoantibodies are abnormal.
 These occur when antibody producing cells received mixed signals, and identify a normal body tissue as foreign and try to reject it.
 The term, autoantibody, means an antibody that reacts with person herself, not foreign material.
 In ITP, platelets are recognized by the immune system as “foreign” cells and autoantibodies are made against platelets.
 The autoantibodies destroy the platelets rapidly after they are produced.
 The autoantibodies also react with the bone marrow megakaryocytes and inhibit platelet production.

 The information included in this website is for educational purposes only.
 The designers and operators of this site take no responsibility for the things you may do with this information.
 For advice on your unique medical condition, please consult your health care professional.
 By going further into this website you acknowledge that you have read and understood this disclaimer.